Hygge for the Holidays

 You will need:

-• Gingerbread cookie dough (we like this recipe from Baked by an Introvert
+• Gingerbread cookie dough (try this one from the Suburban Soapbox

 • Icing (see below for recipe)